Enjoy this FREE printable Red, White and Blue Scavenger Hunt for the 4th of July or a fun summer game!

-Our newest Summer scavenger hunt idea is perfect for kids & adults -- and a fun activity to add to your Independence Day plans this week.
+Our newest Summer scavenger hunt idea is perfect for kids & adults -- and a fun activity to add to your Independence Day plans this summer.

 Plus, it can be used in so many ways -- as a traditional hunt, a photo scavenger hunt or a friendly team competition at your family BBQ ;)

 Red, White and Blue Scavenger Hunt (FREE printable game!)

 Whether you're heading to the lake, a picnic in the park or celebrating in your own backyard, this fun & FREE 4th of July Scavenger Hunt is a great activity!

 We love to do hunts like these with all ages - younger kids enjoy running around to check off the items, older kids like to turn it into a photo or selfie scavenger hunt and even adults can enjoy this colorful activity.
 Kids might also enjoy these Kids Books that Celebrate July 4th for some fun backyard reading time before the hunt too.

 And we made this a little challenging too -- no flag on this list (that's way too easy!)